-However, the submission of one or several Type IA/IAINvariations affecting more than one marketing authorisation of the same MAH, in one application to the same relevant authority (similar to worksharing) is possible under Article 7(2) of the Regulation – see also “Can I group the submission of Type IA/IAINvariations?
+However, the submission of one or several Type IA/IAINvariations affecting more than one marketing authorisation of the same MAH, in one application to the same relevant authority (similar to worksharing) is possible under Article 7(2) of the Variations Regulation – see also “Can I group the submission of Type IA/IAIN variations?
 Can they be grouped with other types of variations?”

-A Type IA/IAINvariation will be rejected when not all of the conditions for the Type IA/IAINvariation are met, or when the submitted documentation as required by the Classification Guideline is deficient.
+A Type IA/IAINvariation will be rejected when not all of the conditions for the Type IA/IAINvariation are met, or when the submitted documentation as required by the Variations Guidelines is deficient.
 In such case, the MAH shall immediately cease to apply the rejected changes.

-For information on the fees applicable for type-IA and -IAINvariations, please refer to fees payable to the European Medicines Agency.
-Such fees cover all authorised strengths, pharmaceutical forms and presentations of a given medicinal product.
+For information on the fees applicable for Type IA and IAINvariations, please refer to fees payable to the European Medicines Agency.
+Such fees cover all authorised strengths, pharmaceutical forms and presentations of a given veterinary medicinal product.

 The invoice will contain details of the product and type of procedure involved, the fee amount, the customer purchase order number associated with the procedures invoiced and financial information.